jedisct1/rust-coarsetime/README.md

 * The number of system calls can be kept to a minimum.
 The "most recent timestamp" is always kept in memory.
 It can be read with just a load operation, and can be updated only as frequently as necessary.
+* The API is stable, and the same for all platforms.
+Unlike the standard library, it doesn't silently compile functions that do nothing but panic at runtime on some platforms.

 # Installation